Free Consultation

 Exhibition of Speed Arizona

 When you think of getting a traffic ticket, you probably imagine a small fine, and maybe a couple of points on your license.
 And if the violation is something minor like rolling through a stop sign, you’d be correct.
 However, if you are charged with exhibition of speed in Arizona, sometimes referred to as drag racing or racing on the highway, you have been charged with a traffic crime and the penalties are much more serious.
+This offense can lead to criminal charges, hefty fines, license suspension, and even jail time.
+That’s why it’s critical to speak with a Phoenix racing on highways attorney or lawyer who understands Arizona’s traffic laws and can build a strong defense on your behalf.

 Understand

-Arizona’s Exhibition of Speed Law Explained
+Exhibition of Speed Definition

 Exhibition of speed in Arizona involves more than exceeding the speed limit.
 In fact A.R.S. § 28-708A, expressly prohibits driving a car or participating in any type of :